Mughal Dynasty (1526-1857): The Glorious Legacy

 • Indian Elements: Adapted local building techniques, materials, and decorative motifs.

-• Bulbous Domes: Mughal buildings often feature large, bulbous domes.
-The Taj Mahal exemplifies this with its iconic white marble dome.
+• Bulbous Domes: Large, bulbous domes, exemplified by the Taj Mahal’s iconic white marble dome.

-• Minarets: Slender minarets flank many Mughal structures, providing both aesthetic appeal and functional significance.
+• Minarets: Slender minarets flank many Mughal structures, providing aesthetic appeal and functional significance.

-• Courtyards and Gardens: Mughal architecture emphasizes open spaces, lush gardens, and symmetrical layouts.
+• Courtyards and Gardens: Emphasis on open spaces, lush gardens, and symmetrical layouts.

-• Red Sandstone and Marble: These materials dominate Mughal constructions, creating a striking contrast.
+• Red Sandstone and Marble: Dominant materials in Mughal constructions, creating a striking contrast.

 • Chhatris: Elevated, domed pavilions often seen atop Mughal tombs.